davidjosearaujo/re-android-reversing/docs/Report.md

     I --> J([PartPreviewActivity.onCreate])
 ```

-We start our analysis in the _com.tragisoap.fileandpdfmanager.MainActivity_ class has it is the applications start point.
-From this class we can only see that there are a few listeners for clicking which is to be expected in a mobile application.
+We commence our analysis in the _com.tragisoap.fileandpdfmanager.MainActivity_ class, as it serves as the application's starting point.
+From this class, we observe a few listeners for clicking, which is expected in a mobile application.

-We can reconstruct the malicious flow, starting from the _PreviewActivity_ class, which in turn gets a variable from _FileManagerService_ that appears to be a counter of some kind.
-I can't trace it's use, assuming it is used at all, but we can explore the class from where it's from.
+To reconstruct the malicious flow, we turn our attention to the _PreviewActivity_ class, which retrieves a variable from _FileManagerService_ that appears to be a counter of some sort.
+I cannot trace its usage, assuming it is utilized at all, but we can delve into the class it originates from.

-The _FileManagerService_ is quite small and it's behaviour is, for lack of a better word, strange.
-All it does is try to call two methods and if it is not successful it wither prints the stack trace of the error of returns to the _MainActivity_ after setting a flag.
+The _FileManagerService_ is relatively small, and its behavior is, for lack of a better word, peculiar.
+It merely attempts to call two methods, and if unsuccessful, it either prints the stack trace of the error or returns to the _MainActivity_ after setting a flag.

 ```java
 public final void a() {